-Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of Pandemic
+Fighting COVID-19 Is Like 'Whack-A-Mole,' Says Writer Who Warned Of A Pandemic

 On the different methods being used to develop a vaccine for COVID-19

 Most existing vaccines [against other viruses] use a dead or weakened virus or a fragment of that virus.
 So the idea is, you show that to the immune system, [and] the immune system can prepare defenses ahead of time.
 [One new vaccine candidate in development against the coronavirus] works in a slightly different way.
 It uses a piece of the virus' genetic material, its RNA.
-You inject that up into a person in the hope that that person then can build their own fragments of the virus using the instructions in that genetic material, and that those sorts of homegrown fragments can then train the immune system.
+You inject that up into a person in the hope that that person then can build their own fragments of the virus using the instructions in that genetic material and that those sorts of homegrown fragments can then train the immune system.
 These RNA vaccines are a new technology.
 They have the potential to be really important and to be much faster.
 But the caveat is that no such vaccines have ever been taken to the market before.
 So we're breaking new ground and there aren't facilities already available that can manufacture such vaccines in the quantities that are needed.

 By contrast, other teams are using more traditional approaches.
 For example, there's one group in France that is trying to repurpose the existing measles vaccine to instead target the new coronavirus.
 That might take a longer time at the front end.
 But on the plus side, if that actually works, then the world knows how to make measles vaccines in large quantities.
 So it's unclear which of ... these solutions will end up being quickest.
 But it's certainly reassuring that a lot of different options are being tried — not just these two, but but many others.
 And we'll just have to wait and see which gets to the finish line soonest.